terra-money/terra.py/README.md

 Terra SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:

-❗ terra.py can connect only terra 2.0 network.
-If you want to communicate with terra classic (1.0), you have to use terra-sdk==2.0.6
+❗ terra.py 3.x.x can connect only terra 2.0 chains.
+If you want to interact with terra classic, you have to use terra-sdk 2.x.x

 ```
 # install 2.0.6 for terra classic